So You Want to Have a Raffle or Bingo Event in Frankford

-After approval by the Township Committee, the Deputy Clerk will send a Findings & Determination Report to the Legalized Games of Chance Control Commission along with your application.
+After approval by the Township Committee, the Clerk's Office will send a Findings & Determination Report to the Legalized Games of Chance Control Commission along with your application.
 From the date that the application is mailed, the State has 14 calendar days within to reject the application.
 If no word is received within the 14 days, your License to Conduct your event will be issued.

 PLEASE NOTE: You may not advertise your event or print tickets any time during the 14 day waiting period.